AriFordsham/GHCWiki/code-owners.md

 - The owner is the first port of call for guidance about how X works.
 - If you want to work on X, it makes sense to talk to the owner first, to see what he or she is planning, and to debate the design.
 - The owner feels a sense of ownership.
 That means taking responsibility for keeping it clean and beautiful, and refactoring when necessary.
-- The owner can't be expected to fix every buglet, but feels a sense of responsbility to make sure that serious bugs are fixed.
+- The owner can't be expected to fix every buglet, but feels a sense of responsibility to make sure that serious bugs are fixed.
 - Owners are expected to step down if they are no longer able to make the time commitment required.